wishpond-dev/NimpleAPI/README.md

 The nimble api uses oauth for authorization.
 As such, you are required to obtain a client secret, token and registered callback url for each domain (including your localhost for testing) before starting to use this wrapper.
 Once you have obtained these keys, you will need to generate a refresh token.
 This allows you to access the API without needing to do the oauth dance to recreate your api client each time.

-To use this wrapper, configure the NimbleApiApi with the following:
+To use this wrapper, configure the NimbleApi with the following:

     NimbleApi.configure do |c|
       c.client_id = ENV['CLIENT_ID']